mikepenz/release-changelog-builder-action/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-By default the action will try to automatically retrieve the `tag` from the current commit and automtacally resolve the `tag` before.
+By default the action will try to automatically retrieve the `tag` from the current commit and automatically resolve the `tag` before.
 Read more about this here.

 ### Action outputs

 After action execution it will return the `changelog` and additional information as step output.
-You can use it in any follow up step by referenceing the output by referencing it via the steps id.
+You can use it in any follow-up step by referencing the output by referencing it via the id of the step.
 For example `build_changelog`.

 ```yml
 # ${{steps.{CHANGELOG_STEP_ID}.outputs.changelog}}